R-equivalence on group schemes: Behaviour for henselian pairs

 \begin{proof}(1) It follows from~\cite[XXVI.5.1]{SGA3} that $E_P(F[\epsilon])$ (resp.\ $E_P(F)$) is a normal subgroup of $G(F[\epsilon])$ (resp.\ $G(F)$).
 It implies that $V_P$ is a Lie subalgebra of $\Lie(G)$ which is furthermore $G(F)$--equivariant.
 Since $\Lie(U), \Lie(U^{-})$ are contained in $V_P$, it follows that $E_P(F) .\Lie(U)+ E_P(F). \Lie(U^{-}) \subseteq V_P$.
 Conversely, we are given an element $v \in V_P$.
 It is of the shape $v= u_1 u_2 \dots u_{2n}$ with $u_{2i+1} \in U(F[\epsilon])$ and $u_{2i} \in U^{-}(F[\epsilon])$.
 We have a decomposition $v= v_1 (g_2 v_2 g_2^{-1}) \dots (g_{2n} v_{2n} g_{2n}^{-1})$ with $v_{2i+1} \in \Lie(U)$, $v_{2i} \in \Lie(U^{-})$ and $g_1, \dots, g_{2n} \in E_P(F)$.
 We have proven that $v$ belongs to $E_P(F) .\Lie(U)+ E_P(F) .\Lie(U^{-})$.

 (2) Without loss of generality we can assume that $G$ is almost absolutely $F$--simple.
 If $F$ is infinite, we have that $E_P(F) .\Lie(U)=\Lie(G)$ according to \cite[lemma 3.3.(3)]{GPS} so a fortiori $V_P=\Lie(G)$.
-We can then assume that $F$ is finite so that $G$ is quasi-split.
+We can then assume that $F$ is finite so that $G$ is quasi-split (Lang, see the proof of Cor.\ \ref{cor:polynomial_local}).
 We have then $E_P(F) = G(F)$ according to \cite[1.1.2]{T}.
 If $G$ is split, the statement is \cite[lemma 3.3.(1)]{GPS}.
 It remains to deal with the quasi-split non split case, it implies that $G$ is of outer type $A$, $D$ or $E_6$.
 In particular, all geometrical roots have same length and $G$ is not of type $A_1$.
-Furthermore we can deal with Borel subgroup $B$ of $P$ (according to \cite[remark after Theorem 1]{PS}).
+If $G$ has $F$--rank 1, $P$ is a Borel subgroup of $G$ and if $G$ has $F$--rank $\geq 2$, we can replace $P$ by a Borel subgroup $B$ in view of \cite[remark 2 after Theorem 1]{PS}.
+In both cases, we can then assume that $P=B$ is a Borel subgroup.
 Let $T$ be maximal torus of $B$, we recall the decomposition $\Lie(G)= \Lie(T) \oplus \Lie(U) \oplus \Lie(U^{-})$.